“Leadership is the art of getting someone else do what you want done because they want to do it.”

 If the other person is not responding or giving monosyllabic answers, that means you have already lost him or her and as such, the communication is being wasted.

 Being empathetic is arguably one of the most important points to considering when it comes to communication skills training.
 If ‘Y’ is telling you about an incident that may have occurred in her life, that is not a signal for you to start reciting a similar incident from your own life experiences.Not only would it demotivate the speaker, but it would make you seem self-centered and as such, would create a barrier to your interpersonal communication.

 Say No to Frequent Interruptions

-A good communication skills training program would always emphasize the value of not interrupting the speaker.
-Interruptions show how little you value the other person’s opinion and often may be taken as a type of insult.
-In fact frequent interrupters end up antagonizing the person/persons they are conversing with due to this markedly irritating habit.
+A good communication skills training program always emphasizes on the value of not interrupting the speaker.
+Interruptions show how little you value the other person’s opinion, and may often be taken as a type of insult.
+In fact, frequent interrupters end up antagonizing the person/persons they are conversing with due to this markedly irritating habit.